Who we are here for

 We support the Defence community through sponsorship of Defence community groups and organisations like Defence Families of Australia and the Defence Special Needs Support Group.

 If you have a Defence related conference or community event you think we should know about, just drop us a line.
 If it supports the Defence community and reflects our family values, then we’ll be keen to check it out.
-Sponsorship enquiries should be directed to Ali Berlioz-Nott, our Defence Community Relationship Manager on email@example.com
+Sponsorship enquiries should be directed to Brian Campbell, our Defence Community Relationship Manager on email@example.com

 Funding medical research for the Defence community